MattB859/foot-connect/README.md

 -  ### [Google Fonts](https://fonts.google.com/specimen/Squada+One)

-    -  ### Squada One font has been choosen to represent for the Foot Connect logo.
+Squada One font has been selected to represent for the Foot Connect logo.

 -  ## Imagery